radzhome/comparing-python-to-javascript-book-series/intro/ch1.md

 Some of the comparisons are not exactly one-to-one since we are not comparing apples to apples at all times.
 Some concepts are high level in nature and the implementation in each language varies.

 The issues with JavaScript (js) is that it is built into a browser and the code one writes, must be compatible to run on older browsers as well.
+Some of the code here assumes capabilities introduced in the newest version of JavaScript at the time of this writing, referred to as "ES6" for the 6th edition of ECMAScript, the official name of the JS specification.
+If you are using an older, pre-ES6 browser, the code may not work.
+A recent updated version of a modern browser, preferably Chrome should be used.

 Python (py) is used for server side programming so being aware of the version of Python you are using is important.
 There is quite a distinction between Python 2 and 3.
 We will discuss these differences as we come across them.

-Lets jump right in...

 ### The Sandbox Environment